Have you seen this missing man? If so, call the Atlanta Police Department

-The Atlanta Police Department is seeking the public’s help in finding a missing man with dementia.
-It has also issued a Mattie’s Call, an alert for a missing elderly or disabled individual, in an effort to find him.
+For the second day in a row, the Atlanta Police Department is seeking the public’s help in finding a missing man.
+It has also issued a Mattie’s Call, an alert for a missing elderly or disabled individual, in efforts to find him.

-According to a police report, Billy James Smith, 66, who lives in Atlanta’s Vine City community, was reported missing by his family and was last seen April 29 at his apartment at 575 Foundry St. NW.
-Smith is described as a black male, 5 feet, 8 inches tall, 150 pounds, with brown eyes and a bald head.
+A day after announcing Billy James Smith, 66, who lives in Atlanta’s Vine City community, was missing, the department said it’s also trying to find James Brittain Sr., 73, according to a news release.
+He was reported missing by his daughter.

-He was last seen wearing a black jacket, gray shirt and blue jeans.
-Smith’s family said he has been diagnosed with dementia and did not have his phone or identification with him when he went missing.
+Brittain, who lives in Franklin, was airlifted to Grady Memorial Hospital April 29 after suffering a stroke.
+He has diminished cognitive abilities and has limited vision in one eye.
+Brittain cannot speak and will not be able to say his name.

 Anyone with information on his whereabouts is asked to call 911 or the police’s homicide/adult missing persons unit at 404-546-4235.